dimaip/dimaip.github.io/_posts/2016-03-13-neos-react-redux-rewrite.md

 I have some other story to tell you, namely **how we approached the rewrite of Neos UI with React, Redux, and the rest of modern and shiny JS stack of 2016**.

-The web is full of Redux tutorials and great learning materials, but **it is much harder to find real open source projects of our scale to be written with modern JS stack**.
+The web is full of Redux tutorials and great learning materials, but **it is much harder to find real open source projects of our scale to be written with modern JS stack** (oh, I have overlooked that [Calypso](https://github.com/Automattic/wp-calypso) also uses Redux, thought it had flux).
 In this write-up I will try to do two things at once: give you a brief walkthrough of our codebase, alongside some theory behind the parts of the stack that we have chosen.
 Be warned though, **we are currently in the very beginning of the rewrite, so the code that you will see is pretty much WORK IN PROGRESS**.

 ## The Decision